Welton Taylor: Life

 Taylor was born in Birmingham, Alabama on November 12, 1919.
 A few weeks after his birth, his family was forced to move because Taylor's mother had inadvertently discovered the identity of a local Ku Klux Klan leader.
 The family moved first to Chicago, then to Peoria, and eventually back to the Bronzeville neighborhood of Chicago, where Taylor attended DuSable High School.
 He graduated from high school in 1937 as valedictorian of his class.

 With the help of local African-American businessmen active in the Kappa Alpha Psi fraternity, who had been impressed with his academic performance in high school, Taylor was able to attend the University of Illinois at Urbana-Champaign, earning a bachelor's degree in bacteriology in 1941.
 At the university, Taylor was a Reserve Officers' Training Corps cadet.

 When World War II broke out, Taylor enlisted in the U.S. Army, serving in the South Pacific theater of operations as a liaison pilot for the Army Field Artillery, that is, using air surveillance to help direct field artillery fire.
 His unit was the 93rd Infantry Division, a segregated unit that had already fought in World War I.

 After the war, Taylor returned to his alma mater on the G.I.
 Bill to complete his M.S. degree in the same subject in 1947, and a PhD degree in 1948.
 For his PhD, Taylor studied "The growth and toxin production of Clostridium botulinum in cottage cheese".

 Throughout his career, including his service in an army that was, at the time, still subject to Jim Crow rules, Taylor was confronted with anti-black racism.
 He recounts a number of such confrontations in the memoirs he wrote on his time in the army, published in 2012.
 As a civil rights activist, Taylor promoted racial equality, including work with white veterans in Urbana-Champaign with the aim of de-segregating restaurants, movie theaters and public swimming pools.
 Taylor was one of the first African Americans to integrate Chicago's Chatham neighborhood, serving as president of the Chatham Avalon Park Community Council.

 Taylor married Jayne Rowena Kemp in 1945, and had two daughters, whose names are Karyn and Shelley.
-Taylor and Jayne were married for many years until Jayne passed away in 2005.
+Taylor and Jayne were married for many years until Jayne died in 2005.